DMacMakes/dmdocs/content/en/torrens/aac202/week7/index.md

     byline: "Art: Alvaro Vera"
 ---

+ ## What we'll learn today

+* Stamping details onto high resolution surfaces
+* Review: Generate a nice boolean

 ## Assessment 2:
-10 days left
+* 10 days left
-Complete and detail the NES pad, make some nice renders.
+* Complete and detail the NES pad, make some nice renders.
+* Updating assessment page today, creating forum threads

+## Dpad bending
 The d pad:
 {{< imgproc dpad_from_boxes Resize "200x" Link "dpad_from_boxes.jpg" >}}
 The dpad as made from boxes, only bending is left.
 {{< /imgproc >}}

- ## What we'll learn today

-* Stamping details onto high resolution surfaces
-* Review: Generate a nice boolean
+Things to try:
+* Masking with fall off + gizmo or deformation palette transform
+* Lattice modifier with gizmo

 ## Stamping in ZBrush